Topic outline

 Scottish wildcat

-The wildcat of Scotland (Felis silvestris silvestris) is Britain’s last native cat species and plays an important role in a healthy ecosystem.
-Sometimes called the Highland Tiger, wildcats are a different species to pet cats.
-There are key differences between the two species.
-Their size, markings, behaviours, and genetic makeup make wildcats distinct from domestic cats.
-Threatened by habitat loss, persecution, and hybridisation diluting the gene pool, wildcats in Scotland now need help in order to survive.
-Scottish Wildcat Action was the first national project to save the wildcat from extinction in Scotland.
-The Saving Wildcats project in place today has grown from Scottish Wildcat Action's legacy.
+Wildcats (Felis silvestris silvestris) are Britain’s last native cat species and, as predators, they play an important role in a healthy ecosystem.
+Also known as the Highland Tiger, wildcats are a different species to our pet, domestic cats.
+There are key differences between the two species including their size, markings, behaviours, and genetic makeup.
+Threatened by habitat loss, persecution, and breeding, (or hybridisation), with domestic cats wildcats in Scotland now need our help in order to survive.

 Spotting a Wildcat